VanHack/food-delivery/README.md

 ## Model entities

-`Customer` - user that place orders
+`Customer` - user that places orders

 `Item` - the actual items that can be ordered by customers